 "How can FBI Deputy Director Andrew McCabe, the man in charge, along with leakin' James Comey, of the Phony Hillary Clinton investigation (including her 33,000 illegally deleted emails) be given $700,000 for wife's campaign by Clinton Puppets during investigation?"
 Trump asked in a Dec.
 2017 tweet.

 On Jan.
-29, McCabe was “removed” from his post, taking “terminal leave” until his planned retirement in March 2018.
+29, 2018, McCabe was “removed” from his post, taking “terminal leave” until his planned retirement in March.
+However, he was ultimately fired before he was set to leave his post.

 Special Counsel Robert Mueller was tasked with overseeing the investigation into Russian interference in the 2016 presidential election after Sessions recused himself.